 Selling your home also likely means you'll be buying a new one, and the earlier you start on one the sooner you can make moves on the other.
 Cardile encourages home sellers to be active in the homebuying process at the same time.
 Especially if you need to be moved in before the end of summer, it's best to tour houses and have a head start on house hunting, even if you don't want to make an offer until your own home is under contract.

 Here are four tips for taking advantage of the springtime homebuying surge:

 - Stay competitive.
-Even in a seller’s market there’s no guarantee your home will be scooped up quickly – or even necessarily scooped up at all.
-It’s important to pay attention to homes going on the market in your area, and market the particular strengths of your home.
+Even in a seller’s market, there’s no guarantee your home will be scooped up quickly – or even scooped up at all.
+It’s important to pay attention to homes going on the market in your area and to emphasize the particular strengths of your home.
 And while many markets are heating up or hot already, it’s important to keep in mind that a jump in home values in one area doesn’t promise high home values anywhere else.
-As Udelson explains, “It’s all very local-market driven.
-There are definitely markets that are much safer bets than others.”